cybermouflons/CCSC-CTF-2022/web/alien-gems/README.md

 <details>

-Ruby on Rails app running in development + debug mode.
+Ruby on Rails app and the source code is provided.

-Visiting a route that doesn't exist shows a debug page which contains a Rails console at the bottom.
+The `master.key` is also in the files provided.

-We can dump `ENV` to get the flag.
+It can be used to forge any session cookies in order to get the flag from the Application Controller.

 </details>